 Building High-Performance PHP Applications with Swoole in ServBay

-ServBay is a local web development environment designed specifically for developers.
-It comes pre-integrated with multiple language environments, databases, and tools, aiming to simplify the local development workflow.
-This article focuses on how to empower your PHP applications with the Swoole extension within ServBay, enabling you to build high-performance network services.
+ServBay is a local web development environment specifically designed for developers, pre-integrated with various languages, databases, and tools to simplify local workflows.
+This guide focuses on empowering your PHP projects with the Swoole extension within ServBay, enabling you to build efficient and scalable network services.

-Swoole is a coroutine-based, parallel, high-performance network communication engine designed for PHP.
-Written in pure C, it brings asynchronous, parallel, and coroutine networking capabilities to the PHP language.
-With Swoole, PHP developers can break free from the limitations of the classic web server request-response model (like Apache/Nginx + PHP-FPM) and handle high-concurrency tasks more efficiently—such as building resident memory web servers, asynchronous task processing, real-time communication (like WebSocket services), and more.
+Swoole is a coroutine-based, parallel, and high-performance networking engine for PHP.
+Developed in pure C, it equips PHP with asynchronous, parallel, and coroutine networking capabilities.
+With Swoole, PHP developers can go beyond the limitations of the traditional request-response model (like Apache/Nginx + PHP-FPM) and handle high-concurrency tasks more efficiently, such as building long-running web servers, processing asynchronous tasks, or powering real-time services (e.g. WebSocket).

-- High Performance: Implemented in low-level C, offering asynchronous I/O, multi-process/multi-threading support.
+- High Performance: Built with C language, offering asynchronous I/O and multi-process/multi-threading support.

-- Resident Memory: Applications run as persistent processes, eliminating the overhead of PHP environment initialization on every request.
+- Resident Memory: Apps run as persistent processes, avoiding the startup overhead of reinitializing PHP on every request.

-With Swoole, PHP is no longer just a scripting language for web development—it’s now suited for a much wider range of high-performance network applications.
+Thanks to Swoole, PHP is no longer just a scripting language for web development—it can now power a broad range of high-performance networking applications.

 Enabling Swoole in ServBay

-One of ServBay’s key goals is to let developers easily manage and use various PHP extensions.
-As a critical tool for modern high-performance PHP development, Swoole comes pre-installed in ServBay.
-Enabling it is just a matter of a few clicks.
+ServBay is designed to make it easy for developers to manage and use PHP extensions.
+Swoole, a crucial extension for modern high-performance PHP projects, comes pre-installed in ServBay.
+Getting started takes just a few steps.

 - ServBay is installed and running.

-- At least one PHP version is installed within ServBay.
+- At least one PHP version is installed in ServBay.

 - Open the ServBay application interface.

-- Navigate to the "Packages" or PHP version management section.
-(Note: The entry name might differ slightly depending on your version of ServBay, but it's typically in the main interface or within settings.)
+- Navigate to the “Packages” or PHP version management section.
+(Note: Name may vary depending on your ServBay version but it's easily found on the main screen or in Settings.)

-- Select the PHP version where you want to enable Swoole.
+- Choose the PHP version where you want to enable Swoole.

-- Locate the Swoole extension option and tick to enable it.
-ServBay displays precompiled extensions as a list or switch toggles.
+- Locate the Swoole extension option and check to enable it.
+ServBay displays compiled extensions as a list or toggle switches.

-- Save changes and restart ServBay or the relevant PHP service as prompted.
-ServBay will automatically configure the PHP environment to load the Swoole extension.
+- Save your changes and follow prompts to restart ServBay or the relevant PHP service.
+ServBay will auto-configure PHP to load the Swoole extension.

 TIP

-ServBay recommends storing your website and project files in the /Applications/ServBay/www
+ServBay recommends placing your websites and project files in the following directories for seamless site management and configuration:

-Let’s create a basic Swoole HTTP server to demonstrate how to handle web requests.
+Now, let’s build a basic Swoole HTTP server to demonstrate handling web requests.

 cd /Applications/ServBay/www